-Wikin te Taetae ni Kiribati - Kiribati Language Week: 10 to 16 July 2022
+Wikin te Taetae ni Kiribati - Kiribati Language Week

 Kam na bane ni mauri.
-Wikin te Taetae ni Kiribati - Kiribati Language Week is on each year in July.
+Wikin te Taetae ni Kiribati - Kiribati Language Week is on from Sunday 9 to Saturday 15 July 2023.

 According to the 2018 Census, 3,225 people of Kiribati heritage live in New Zealand.